Handbook for managing unauthorised encampments

 Strategy for identifying new sites

-The County Council is willing work with housing authorities and other landowners to help identify suitable Temporary Stopping Points, Transit and Permanent sites and individual pitches (as well as alternative Areas of Temporary Acceptance for use when an authorised site is unavailable, and occupants are at an unsuitable location).
+The County Council is willing work with housing authorities and other landowners to help identify suitable Temporary Stopping Points/Negotiated Stopping, Transit and Permanent sites and individual pitches.
 Landowners include:

-The GTLS would particularly welcome to hear from people willing to act as landlords of Gypsy and Traveller tenants.
+The TVCO would particularly welcome to hear from people willing to act as landlords for Travelling communities’ tenants.
 It would be beneficial for housing authorities to maintain a list of landlords.

 With the continued shortfall of suitable sites/pitches in the region there remains a growing pressure on UEs.
-Increasing homelessness arising from a lack of affordable housing or economic problems can also impact on the number of UEs, also resulting in competition for space between different Gypsy and Traveller families and groups.
+Increasing homelessness arising from a lack of affordable housing or economic problems are also impacting on the number of UEs, also resulting in competition for space between different Travelling community groups.

 Some UEs can generate concerns arising from anti-social behaviour and disproportionate disruption to the community into which occupiers have moved.
 On the other hand, some of these concerns may be unsubstantiated and in other cases UEs are welcome: for example, a local farmer likes the added security of ‘watchmen’ nearby, or the village shop benefits from their custom.

 The County Council seeks to ensure that the concerns of all stakeholders are considered in a fair and balanced way and will seek to maintain a positive dialogue with all stakeholders.
-The initial County Council response and any ongoing toleration of an UE will be based on a fair assessment of each situation on a case by case basis.
-This involves striking a balance between the rights of local residents and businesses and the welfare/needs of the occupiers to establish a base for their accommodation.
+The initial County Council response and any ongoing temporary acceptance of an UE will be based on a fair assessment of each situation on a case by case basis.
+This involves striking a balance between the rights of local residents and businesses and the welfare/needs of the occupiers whilst on DCC land.

 Dealing with complaints and applying to the Bailiff for possession of the land (eviction) costs a significant amount of money.
 Until such a time there is adequate provision of sites/pitches for Gypsies and Travellers, we will tolerate a UE unless there are strong enough grounds for eviction.

-Our expectations – behaviour of Gypsies and Travellers on Unauthorised Encampments (UEs)
+Our expectations – behaviour of Travelling communities on Unauthorised Encampments (UEs)

 A Code of Conduct (see Appendix C) has been developed and is the main basis for assessing whether or not behaviour on site is acceptable.
 It also lists the type of locations where UEs will not be tolerated.

 Failure to adhere to the Code of Conduct can affect on-going acceptance of individuals at the site.
-The GTLS will warn occupants of any breaches and, where possible, give occupants the opportunity to improve.
-Failure to improve may ultimately result in eviction.
+The TVCO will warn occupants of any breaches and, where possible, give occupants the opportunity to remedy.
+Failure to remedy, may ultimately result in eviction.

 Moving on – the consequences

-In the absence of suitable site provision in the area, we have to consider the impact of moving people on because it often means moving from one UE to another and therefore the cycle begins again – this is not a cost-effective solution for public services and can lead to health and wellbeing problems for the Gypsies and Travellers.
-In the same way Homeless people need to be found a home, Gypsies and Travellers need to be found a pitch.
+In the absence of suitable site provision in the area, we have to consider the impact of moving people on because it often means moving from one UE to another and therefore the cycle begins again – this is not a cost-effective solution for public services and can lead to health and wellbeing problems for Travelling communities.
+In the same way Homeless people need to be found a home, Travelling communities need to be found a pitch.

 Where possible, our approach will be: evict to, not from.

 The County Council is not required to act when UEs occur on land not in the ownership or management of Devon County Council.
-The County Council’s Gypsy Traveller Liaison Officer (GTLO) carries out Welfare Needs Assessments on people occupying Devon County Council owned land, and may, when capacity exists, assist other public agencies with welfare assessments if invited to do so.
+The TVCO carries out Welfare Needs Assessments on people occupying Devon County Council owned land, and may, when capacity exists, assist other public agencies with welfare assessments if invited to do so.
 Whilst there will still be a need to take account of welfare needs on land in other public ownership, this requirement does not apply to private landowners.
-However, the GTLO can provide generic information and advice to private landowners.
+However, the TVCO can provide generic information and advice to private landowners.

-The GTLO can also provide advice and signposting to Gypsies and Travellers who are not on UEs but have difficulties accessing services.
+The TVCO can also provide advice and signposting to Gypsies and Travellers who are not on UEs but have difficulties accessing services.

 Frequently Asked Questions from Members of the Public